Child Wise can conduct a Child Safeguarding Review for your organisation as part of Accreditation or as part of a tailored Consulting service.

 - Ideas for improvement.

 Surveys are conducted via an online system (and in some cases manually) and are coordinated by Child Wise staff and Advisors.
-Surveys are brief and provide another option for stakeholders to share their views pertaining to child safety.
+Surveys are brief and provide another option for stakeholders to share their views pertaining to child safeguarding.

-As part of the Child Safety Review process, Child Wise conducts site visits to client organisation facilities to assess the extent to which they are child safe.
+As part of the Child Safeguarding Review process, Child Wise conducts site visits to client organisation facilities to assess the extent to which they are child safe.
 Should your organisation operate from multiple sites, priority will be given to facilities where services are provided directly to children and their families.
 In case your organisation has multiple facilities where services are provided to children and their families, Child Wise will visit a number of sites that is proportionate to the size, scope and complexity of the organisation.

 Child Wise will also endeavour to visit sites in urban, regional and rural locations, where relevant, to ensure a cross-section of facilities is assessed.